thecloudgarage/cloud-native-springboot-kafka-order-management/README.md

 ==================

-This is a sample to show how Kafka can be used for the communication between microservices.
+This is a sample to show how Kafka can be used for the communication between microservices demonstrating an Event Driven Architecture.

-The project creates Docker containers.
+The project creates Docker containers that can be deployed on local machine, k8s clusters & Cloud-foundry.

 It uses three microservices:
 - Order to create orders.
 This services sends messages to Kafka.
 It